-- “Ecosystem Management, Environmental Values, and Lake Issyk Kul”, in Klerkx, Jan, ed., Lake Issyk Kul: Its Natural Environment, Kluwer Academic Publishers, 2002, p.
-269-81
+- “Ecosystem Management, Environmental Values, and Lake Issyk Kul”, in Klerkx, Jan, ed., Lake Issyk Kul: Its Natural Environment, Kluwer Academic Publishers, 2002: 269-81

 - “Aldo Leopold and the Values of the Native”, in Vitek, William, and Wes Jackson, eds.
 Rooted in the Land: Essays on Community and Place, Yale University Press, 1996: 150-162

-- “Theoretical Modeling and Biological Laws”, in Darden, L., ed., Proceedings of the 1996 Biennial Meeting of the Philosophy of Science Association, Supplement to Philosophy of Science, Vol. 63 (1996), p.
-28-35
+- “Theoretical Modeling and Biological Laws”, in Darden, L., ed., Proceedings of the 1996 Biennial Meeting of the Philosophy of Science Association, Supplement to Philosophy of Science, Vol. 63 (1996): 28-35

 - “Philosophy of Ecology”, in Callicott, J. Baird, and Robert Frodeman, eds., Encyclopedia of Environmental Ethic and Philosophy, Macmillan (forthcoming)